LucaIgnatescu/rust-pass/README.md

 ### Process Memory Protection

 Process memory is encrypted using ChaCha20.
-Parameters are  generated on every `open`.
+Parameters are regenerated on every `open`.